mathewcallaghan/bootstrap-navbar/README.md

 # Wordpress Bootstrap Navbar
 Make a Wordpress menu compatible with Bootstrap Navbar

-This plugin will add the classes required by the Bootstrap 4 Navbar component to the Wordpress menu.
-A complete navbar requires Bootstrap 4 and the navbar structure in your Wordpress theme.
+This plugin will add the CSS classes required to display a Wordpress menu as Bootstrap Navbars.
+A complete navbar requires Bootstrap 4 and the navbar structure in your theme.

 ###### Example